During my time as an acupuncturist and herbalist, I’ve learned about literally hundreds of different herbs that come from all over the world.

 Although it’s an excellent nootropic, bacopa’s physiological effects extend far beyond its ability to simply enhance attention and learning.

-In addition to its positive effects on several key neurotransmitters, bacopa also activates the synthesis of critical antioxidants in the brain, the most important of which is glutathione (which is why I decided to include it in APEX Glutathione).
+In addition to its positive effects on several key neurotransmitters, bacopa also activates the synthesis of critical antioxidants in the brain, the most important of which is glutathione (which is why we decided to include it in APEX Glutathione).

 Anything that enhances glutathione is your friend.
 Why?
 Because glutathione is arguably the most important antioxidant in your body.